middleware-labs/opentelemetry-collector-contrib/receiver/postgresqlreceiver/documentation.md

 ### postgresql.slru.blks_hit

-Number of times disk blocks were found already in the SLRU (simple least-recently-used), so that a read was not necessary (this only includes hits in the SLRU, not the operating system's file system cache).
+Number of tim'f', -1, 64)es disk blocks were found already in the SLRU (simple least-recently-used), so that a read was not necessary (this only includes hits in the SLRU, not the operating system's file system cache).
 This metric is tagged with slru_name.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |